openshift-kni/lifecycle-agent/docs/backuprestore-with-oadp.md

 - A S3-compatible object storage must be set up and ensure that it's configured and accessible
 - OADP operator must be installed on both target and seed SNOs
+- OADP DataProtectionApplication CR and its secret must be installed on target SNOs

 ## LCA apply wave annotation